-Continual practice development and use of hardware
+Continual Practice Development and Use of Hardware

-The majority of respondents [96%] attend some form of continual practice development like professional seminars related to their specific expertise and all uses work based devices like cell phones and laptops daily.
+The majority of respondents [96%] attend some form of continual practice development like professional seminars related to their specific expertise and all use work based devices like cell phones and laptops daily.

 Prescribed Roles and Responsibilities

-Based on Section B of the survey questionnaire, the study used the Prescribed Roles and Responsibilities (PRR) to define the actual Concept and Viability stage to determine the relevance and focus in practice within the northern Johannesburg context.
-The study`s first objective is to determine the level of which project team members’ implement their prescribed roles at the concept and viability stage.
-Following a study of Kohlbacher (2006), the process and context to be interrelated, were the simultaneously investigated.
+Based on Section B of the survey questionnaire, the study used the Prescribed Roles and Responsibilities (PRR) to define the actual concept and viability stage to determine the relevance and focus in practice within the Northern Johannesburg context.
+The study`s first objective is to determine the level at which project team members’ implement their prescribed roles at the concept and viability stage.
+Following a study of Kohlbacher (2006), the process and context to be interrelated were simultaneously investigated.
 The central tendency measures were used to indicate the significance of the various roles and responsibilities.
 The roles and responsibilities were then ranked for each group according to the level and frequency of fulfilment and then compared across the team according to category.